gardener/gardener/docs/concepts/resource-manager.md

 - The DNS names part of the SANs must be equal to all `.status.addresses[]` of type `Hostname` in the `Node`.
 - The IP addresses part of the SANs must be equal to all `.status.addresses[]` of type `InternalIP` in the `Node`.

-If one of these requirements is violated the `CertificateSigningRequest` will be denied.
+If any one of these requirements is violated, the `CertificateSigningRequest` will be denied.
-Otherwise, once approved the `kube-controller-manager`'s `csrsigner` controller will issue the requested certificate.
+Otherwise, once approved, the `kube-controller-manager`'s `csrsigner` controller will issue the requested certificate.

 ## Webhooks